pynetscript/reality/README.md

 Script input:         SSH Username/Password
                       Specify devices as a .json file
                       Note: See "router/7200.json" as an example
-                      Specify show/config commands as a .txt file
+                      Specify show commands as a .txt file
-                      Note: Show commands need "do" in the front See "router/cmd.txt" as an example
+                      Note: See "router/cmd.txt" as an example

 Script output:        Cisco IOS command output
                       Errors in screen